Business Administration, MBA (Online)

 - Students must complete the Foundation Courses before progressing in the program.

-- All required Foundation, Core, Executive Perspective, and Integrative Reasoning course every term.
+- All required Foundation, Core, Executive Perspective, and Integrative Capstone courses are generally offered every term.

 - Specialization courses are not offered every term.
 Some courses may only be offered once a year.
 It is important for students to determine which specialization courses they wish to complete early on in the program to properly build them into the course sequence.